Difference Between a Toxin and a Toxoid

 ImmunogenicityA toxin does not build immunity in the body.A toxoid helps to build immunity against a toxin.

-AdministrationA toxin is never administered deliberately as it causes a harmful reaction.A toxoid is usually administered to patients as a vaccine to initiate an immune response.
+AdministrationA toxin is never administered deliberately as it causes a harmful reaction.A toxoid is administered to patients as a vaccine to initiate an immune response.

 What is a Toxin?